ale8k/c-sharp-study-projects/README.md

 # c-sharp-study-projects
-### Introduction
-This is a collaboration of small and medium study projects.
+## Tech learnt / used in the projects:
 Below is a list of technologies I have learnt and the areas I have studied within the study project, as well as areas I intend to study and whether I have or haven't determined by a check mark.

-## Why?

 - **C#**
   * - [x] All C# basics ranging from generic syntax to polymorphic usage of interfaces